Western Michigan vs. San Jose State NCAA Football Odds, Plays and Insights | September 25, 2021

 San Jose State Stats and Trends

-- San Jose State has covered the spread one time this season.
+- San Jose State has one win against the spread in three games this year.

-- The Spartans have yet to cover the spread this season when underdogs by 2.5 points or more.
+- This year, the Spartans are winless against the spread when entering a game as an underdog of 3 points or more.

-- San Jose State's games this year have hit the over on one of three set point totals (33.3%).
+- San Jose State's games this season have eclipsed the over/under one time in three opportunities (33.3%).

-- When San Jose State churns out over 366.0 yards, the team is 1-1 against the spread and 1-1 overall.
+- In games that San Jose State totals over 366.0 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Spartans have turned the ball over two more times (6 total) than the Broncos have forced a turnover (4) this season.
+- The Spartans have turned the ball over six times this season, two more turnovers than the Broncos have forced (4).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.